TorsteinAndvik/Programming-in-Haskell/Chapter 4/exercises.md

 a && b = if a then b else False
 ```

+## Exercise 7

-## 7. Show how the meaning of the following curried function definition can be formalised in terms of lambda expressions
+Show how the meaning of the following curried function definition can be formalised in terms of lambda expressions

 ```haskell
 mult :: Int -> Int -> Int -> Int